Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Introduction

 Quantum error correction is made difficult by the laws of quantum mechanics which imply that qubits cannot be copied or measured without perturbing state superposition.
 Moreover, there is a continuum of errors that could occur on a qubit.
-However, it has been shown that in order to correct an arbitrary qubit error it is sufficient to consider error correction on the discrete set of Pauli operators \cite{Kni:97,Got:09,NieChu:10}.
-Thus, we can consider in general a channel introducing qubit Pauli errors $\PauliX$, $\PauliY$, and $\PauliZ$ with probabilities $\px$, $\py$, and $\pz$, respectively, and leaving the qubit intact with probability $1-\rho$, where $\rho = \px + \py + \pz$.
+However, it has been shown that to correct an arbitrary qubit error, assuming it remains within the computational space (i.e., neglecting leakage), it is sufficient to consider error correction over the discrete set of Pauli operators \cite{Kni:97,Got:09,NieChu:10}.
+Indeed, assume that a generic continuous phase rotation has occurred on a qubit.
+Applying the standard syndrome-extraction circuit, we first interact with ancilla qubits to determine the error syndrome associated with these errors.
+Next, we measure the ancilla qubits.
+This measurement collapses the superposition, yielding one of two results: either no error has occurred, or a Pauli error has been identified \cite{Got:96, Got:09}.
+Thus, we can consider in general a Pauli channel, commonly used in literature for analyzing stabilzer-based \ac{QECC} \cite{Kni:97, FowMarMar:12 ,Got:09,NieChu:10}.
+This channel introduces qubit Pauli errors $\PauliX$, $\PauliY$, and $\PauliZ$ with probabilities $\px$, $\py$, and $\pz$, respectively, and leaving the qubit intact with probability $1-\rho$, where $\rho = \px + \py + \pz$.
 A special case of this model is the so-called depolarizing (or symmetric) channel for which $\px = \py = \pz = \rho/3$.
 Quantum error-correcting codes for this channel are thus designed to protect against equiprobable Pauli errors \cite{Sho:95,Laf:96,Ste:96a,NieChu:10,OstOrsLaz:22}.
 However, depending on the technology adopted for the system implementation, the different types of Pauli error can have different probabilities of occurrence, leading to polarizing (or asymmetric) quantum channels \cite{IofMez:07,SarKlaRot:09,LayCheCap:20,ChiVal:20a}.
+Let us now consider channels that arise in the study of decoherence in concrete physical systems, specifically the combined \emph{amplitude damping and dephasing channels}.
+Key parameters for the noise process underlying this channel are the relaxation time $T_1$ and dephasing time $T_2$.
+Using a technique called twirling, often employed in quantum information theory, it is possible to transform this channel into the corresponding Pauli channel by conjugating the channel with Pauli matrices and averaging the results \cite{SarKlaRot:09, DiV:02, Eme:05, Dan:09}.
+The significance of the twirling method lies in the fact that a correctable code for the twirled channel will also be a correctable code for the original channel \cite{Iol:24, Sil:08, Mar:20}.
+For instance, given a combined amplitude damping and dephasing channel, the associated Pauli-twirled channel has $\px = \pz = (1 - e^{-\frac{t}{T_1}}) / 4$ and $\pz = (1 - 2\px - e^{-\frac{t}{T_2}} )/ 2$.
+In this context, the proposed analysis can be easily extended to more realistic channel models.